IntelligentHomeCompanion/Docs/dump.md

 ---

-Core : The core is the container of all sub services, in charge of starting up services, and reading the config.
+Core : The core is the container of all sub services, in charge of starting up services, and beginning device/service discovery.

   .IPA : The IPA Service is the handoff point between the Core Service and many others.
           The IPA (Intelligent Personal Assistant) receives appropriate requests and their data from Core, and hands it off to the next Parent Service.